aws-neuron/aws-neuron-sdk/release-notes/prev/rn.rst

        * See more at :ref:`torch-neuronx-rn`
      - Inf2, Trn1/Trn1n

-   * - [Experimental]Asynchronous Execution support and Enhancements in Neuron Runtime
+   * - [Beta] Asynchronous Execution support and Enhancements in Neuron Runtime
-     - * Added experimental asynchronous execution feature which can reduce latency by roughly 12% for training workloads.
+     - * Added beta asynchronous execution feature which can reduce latency by roughly 12% for training workloads.
 See more at :ref:`nrt-configuration`
        * AllReduce with All-to-all communication pattern enabled for 16 ranks on TRN1/TRN1N within the instance (intranode)
        * See more at :ref:`neuron-runtime-rn`
      - Inf1, Inf2, Trn1/Trn1n